maldini-3/PRODIGY_DS-02/README.md

-# PRODIGY_DS-02
+# Titanic survival prediction
-A machine learning model using random forest with test accuracy 85% , I made and EDA and preprocessing on the train data and feature engineering.
+This project involves building a machine learning model to predict passenger survival on the Titanic using a Random Forest classifier, achieving 85% accuracy on the test set.
+The analysis begins with exploratory data analysis (EDA) to understand patterns and relationships within the data, followed by data preprocessing and feature engineering to enhance model performance.
+This project illustrates the complete workflow of a predictive model, from data exploration and cleaning to feature creation and model evaluation.